JustinShetty/floppy/README.md

 # Floppy
-A library for precise control of Floppy drives through an Arduino
+A library for playing tones on floppy drives